LucasRr/Dictionary_learning_for_declipping/README.md

 * **Dictionary learning for inpainting:** discards the clipped samples and performs dictionary learning on the unclipped samples
 * **Consistent IHT:** performs consistent IHT using a fixed DCT dictionary \[1\]
 * **Consistent dictionary learning:** performs consistent dictionary learning using the algorithm proposed in \[2\]

+"Consistent" formulations enforce the signal to be consistent with the clipped measurements, i.e. enforcing the reconstructed clipped samples to be above the clipping level.
+This can be done by minimizing the distance to a convex feasibility set, see \[2\] for more details.

 You can see an example of declipping a glockspiel signal by running:
 ```